Ear Infections

 Diagnostic Tests Used to Detect an Ear Infection

 Diagnostic testing finds ear infections.
 The ear is visually examined with an otoscope for inflammation and fluid buildup.
-Further tests include pneumatic otoscopy, tympanometry, and acoustic reflectometry to assess eardrum movement, air pressure changes, and fluid buildup.
+Further tests may include pneumatic otoscopy and tympanometry to assess eardrum movement, air pressure changes, and fluid buildup.

 Ear Infection Treatments